newAM/ambientsensor-rs/README.md

 Turns out, the hype was warranted.

 There is not a lot of commentary I can offer about embedded rust that has not already been said.
 The concepts rust introduces (safety, ownership, lifetimes) make developing robust code simple.
 The language is new and still has a small (but rapidly growing) ecosystem for embedded development.
-From my experience a lot of embedded development is still C simply because nothing else (except C++ depending on who you ask) offers a compelling reason to switch.
+From my experience a lot of embedded development is still C simply because nothing else offers a compelling reason to switch (except C++ depending on who you ask).
 The features rust brings to the table are incredibly compelling for embedded development, and I think rust has a bright future in this industry.

 ## Notable crates used